Riegele

 Riegele is a traditional German brewery located in Augsburg, Swabia, Bavaria.
+It is run by the Priller family.

-The Brauhaus Riegele was created in 1884, when Sebastian Riegele Sr. acquired the brewery "Zum Goldenen Ross", which originated in 1386.

-In 1911, a new building was built outside the city as well as the construction of the "Riegelehaus" on the Königsplatz.
+The Brauhaus Riegele was established in 1884, when Sebastian Riegele Sr. acquired the brewery "Zum Goldenen Ross", which dates back to 1386.
+In 1911, two new buildings were built: the "Riegelehaus" at the Königsplatz, as well as a new building outside the city.

 At the end of the 1980s, the Brauhaus acquired the name rights for the lactic acid-based lemonade "Chabeso".

 In 2015 Sierra Nevada Brewing Company partnered with Riegele on Oktoberfest.